Jackson County Courthouse (Medford, Oregon)

-Jackson County Courthouse is an Art Deco building in Medford, Oregon, United States that was built in 1932, six years after county residents voted to move the county seat from Jacksonville to Medford.
+Jackson County Courthouse is an Art Deco building in Medford, Oregon, United States.
+It was built in 1932, six years after county residents voted to move the county seat from Jacksonville to Medford.

-The former Jackson County Courthouse, built in Jacksonville, Oregon in 1883, once served as the Southern Oregon Historical Society Museum.
+The former Jackson County Courthouse, built in Jacksonville in 1883, once served as the Southern Oregon Historical Society Museum.
 It is a contributing property of the Jacksonville Historic District.